Buying Resale Condominiums - Things To Consider

 Other – the costs will vary, the lists of additional costs could include inspector if you chose to hire one, key replacement (check with management), utility set up cots (will vary), moving, fee for elevator booking (refundable).

-Status certificate – this is so important I will write another blog just on the subject, will discuss bylaws, reserve fund, insurance, financial statements and many more, please stay tuned.
+Status certificate – this is so important I will write another blog just on the subject, will discuss bylaws, reserve fund, insurance, financial statements and many more.
+Please read about it here.

 Financing – prior to starting a search for your new condominium contact a mortgage broker for pre-approval.
 Keep in mind that pre-approval does not guarantee the mortgage at the time of closing.
 Also be aware that any new financing you take on such as car payment or a credit card bill will affect your mortgage approval.

 Once you have found a unit you are interested in immediately send the MLS number to your broker or mortgage specialist.
 Some banks do not finance hotel style condos, units that are smaller than 500 square feet, the mortgage specialist can quickly see if the building is on their black list for financing or insurance.

 My personal preference is to deal with a mortgage broker, when dealing with a bank or a credit union you are dealing with a representative who may or may not care, or is not very educated on all aspects on financing, not to mention the mortgage brokers deal and source financing, from many financial institution, banks or credit unions offer their own products which may not be the best.

 Size verification – verify the size, quite often the listed size range (500-599 etc) is incorrect, or includes the balcony.
 The easiest way to find out the unit size on most newer buildings is to google the plans.

 Google – do not ignore this very important tool, google the address, find out who was the developer (not all developers are the same), is the developer still in business, are there any problems with the building people are talking about on the forums.